Urban Reserves & Treaty Land Entitlement

 First Nation Community Profiles

-The First Nation Community Profiles include information regarding:
+The First Nation Community Profiles feature information on:

-Profiles were created for the following 12 First Nations who have land holdings and reserves within the City of Saskatoon and region.
+Profiles are available for the following First Nations who have land holdings and reserves within the City of Saskatoon and region.

 First Nations Community Profiles